The Details Matter

 An essay on writing, musicians and what others have taught me

-Fresh out of high school, I started my journalism career in the mid 1980s at my small hometown newspaper on the Texas Gulf Coast.
-The newsroom included a city editor’s station, four large metal desks scrunched together, plus a fifth one located by the door to the pressroom and a sixth that rarely was occupied.
-The managing editor had his own office, and the sports editor and writer were crammed into a tiny 8 x 8 room that had the feel of a converted closet.
+Fresh out of high school, I started my journalism career in the summer of 1983 at my small hometown paper on the Texas Gulf Coast.
+The newsroom included a city editor’s station with four large metal desks scrunched together.
+A fifth was located by the door to the pressroom and a sixth rarely was occupied.

 “It’s fine,” he said, “but it’s not visual.
 The best stories are the visual ones because you bring the reader with you.
 Otherwise, it’s just bad pop music.”